private-octopus/picoquic/doc/quicperf.md

 * nb_bytes_recv: number of bytes received, which should be either `post_size` or `mark_size`,
 * is_reset: 1 if the stream was reset at this point, 0 otherwise.

+Note that the "client" version of the "client_or_server" flag is not supported in Picoquic, and note described in the protocol.
+It is merely reserved for future extension.

 ### Extended PERF protocol

 The standard Perf protocol uses bidirectional streams in a very simple way: the client